qiime2/provenance-lib/README.md

 They may be closed without response as off topic.

 ## Contributing
-I look forward to accepting developer contributions in the near future.
+Please open an issue to report bugs, request features, or propose a new feature or enhancement.
-In the meantime, bug reports and feature request issues will be warmly welcomed.
+Contributions will be warmly welcomed.